 Zibbet.com has a clean and open design.
 It’s a little sparse in some spots, and the all-green color scheme might not be to your liking, but overall I think it’s a good first look for this company.

-I especially like how the home page is full of artwork—five showroom artists have their work displayed near the top, five “popular” pieces of art appear in the middle, and five newly listed works round out the bottom row.
+I especially like how the home page is full of artwork and imagery—there are big thumbnails in the middle, categories on the top and side, and five newly listed works below everything else.

 There’s also one featured artist at the bottom of the home page, so if you’re lucky enough to be chosen for that, you’ll get even more exposure.

 I did notice a few inconsistencies, however, in how the thumbnails are displayed throughout Zibbet.com.
-On the home page, for example, it’s just the thumbnail—no name of the artist, no title of the artwork.
+On the home page, for example, they’re very large, which I love.
+Everywhere else they’re a bit smaller.
+While I understand the need to fit more images onto the screen, I still like the home page thumbnails a little more.

 Finding and buying art on Zibbet